MicrosoftDocs/power-platform/power-virtual-agents/configuration-hand-off-omnichannel.md

 If you select **Disconnect bot**, the application user that represents the bot in your Omnichannel for Customer Service instance is disabled.
 Your bot is effectively disconnected from the Omnichannel for Customer Service environment.

-To add your bot back, you'll need to [connect it again](#connect-your-bot-to-omnichannel-for-customer-service), starting at Step 3.
+To add your bot back, you need to [connect it again](#connect-your-bot-to-omnichannel-for-customer-service), starting at Step 3.

 If you select **Disable**, the connection between your Omnichannel for Customer Service instance and Power Virtual Agents is disabled.
-Your bot will stop receiving any traffic from your Omnichannel for Customer Service instance.
+Your bot stops receiving any traffic from your Omnichannel for Customer Service instance.

 ### Refresh the connection